 After the directories are created, NetBackup creates log files in the directory that is associated with each process.
-A debug log file is created when the process
+A debug log file is created when the process begins.
+Each log file grows to a certain size before the NetBackup process closes it and creates a new log file.

-See "File name format for legacy logging" on page 42.
+See "File name format for legacy logging" on page 43.